Dry Cleaner

 Not being funny, but how much lint does a dry cleaner produce in a day?
 If at all?
 Thanks

-Asked by jojoboy over 10 years ago
+Asked by jojoboy almost 11 years ago

 That is a tough question.
 First it depends on the amount of garments being processed, as well as the types of garments.
 Lint is produced from mechanical action taking place in the dry cleaning machine.
 This happens as the clothes tumble during both the cleaning and drying portions of the dry cleaning cycle.
 This lint will end up in several places.